Pharmacogenomics – Codeine and Breastfeeding

-Codeine’s analgesic properties are the result of its metabolism by the enzyme cytochrome P450 2D6 (CYP 2D6), which is coded by a highly variable (polymorphic) gene with over 80 variant alleles that contribute to enzyme activity.
-A functional gene duplication results in an ultra-rapid metabolizer (UM) phenotype and consequently higher plasma concentrations of the active metabolite, morphine.
+Bottom line: Codeine’s analgesic properties are the result of its metabolism by the enzyme cytochrome P450 2D6 (CYP2D6), which is coded by a highly variable (polymorphic) gene with over 100 variant alleles that contribute to enzyme activity.1 A functional gene duplication results in an ultra-rapid metabolizer (UM) phenotype and consequently higher plasma concentrations of the active metabolite, morphine.
 Two alleles with no activity result in a poor metabolizer (PM) phenotype and these individuals receive little to no therapeutic benefit from codeine.

-Women who are UMs of codeine will have significantly higher than normal levels of morphine in breast milk and thus potentially problematic or lethal levels in their newborn.
+Individuals who are UMs of codeine will have significantly higher than normal levels of morphine in breast milk and thus potentially problematic or lethal levels in their newborn.
 Central nervous system (CNS) depression in the infant appears to worsen after 4 days, likely because of the accumulation of morphine with continued breastfeeding.
-Analgesics other than codeine (e.g. non-steroidal anti-inflammatory drugs (NSAIDs)) are recommended for use by nursing mothers.
-If codeine is necessary, it should not be used for longer than 4 days1.
-While maternal genotyping could be considered before codeine is prescribed, education about the signs of CNS depression in the infant might be an equally important preventive approach.
+Analgesics other than codeine (e.g. non-steroidal anti-inflammatory drugs (NSAIDs)) are recommended for use by nursing individuals.
+If codeine is necessary, it should not be used for longer than 4 days.2 While genotyping could be considered before codeine is prescribed, education about the signs of CNS depression in the infant might be an equally important preventive approach.

-HOW DOES MY PATIENT’S GENOTYPE AFFECT HIS/HER DRUG RESPONSE?
+HOW DOES MY PATIENT’S GENOTYPE AFFECT THEIR DRUG RESPONSE?

 Pharmacogenomics, or the interaction between drugs and a person’s genetic makeup, is a relatively new field.

 Cytochrome P450 enzymes are responsible for the oxidative metabolism of most medications.
 Variation in the activity of these enzymes and therefore drug metabolism is due to both environmental and genetic factors.
-CYP 2D6 is one of the Cytochrome P450 superfamily of enzymes.
-It is involved in the metabolism of a number of medications, many used for treatment of psychiatric, neurologic and cardiovascular diseases.
-These include medications such as fluoxetine, paroxetine, amitryptiline, olanzapine, amiodarone, propranolol, metoprolol and codeine.
-CYP 2D6 is part of a minor pathway in the metabolism of codeine (10%) but is the key pathway for analgesic effect2.
-Functional duplications of CYP 2D6, leading to enhanced codeine to morphine metabolism (ultra-rapid metabolism – UM) and associated adverse events, are seen in 2-40% of individuals depending on ethnicity1.
-North African, Ethiopian and Arab populations have the highest estimated prevalence3.
-Conversely, two CYP 2D6 alleles exist with no activity (poor metabolizer (PM) phenotype) leaving individuals with little or no therapeutic benefit from codeine.
+CYP2D6 is one of the cytochrome P450 superfamily of enzymes.
+It is involved in the metabolism of a number of medications, many used for the treatment of psychiatric, neurologic and cardiovascular diseases.
+These include medications such as fluoxetine, paroxetine, amitriptyline, olanzapine, amiodarone, propranolol, metoprolol and codeine.
+CYP2D6 is part of a minor pathway in the metabolism of codeine (10%) but this is the key pathway for analgesic effect.3 Functional duplications of CYP2D6, leading to enhanced codeine to morphine metabolism (ultra-rapid metabolism – UM) and associated adverse events, are seen in 2-40% of individuals.2 There is considerable ethnic variation, with North Africans, Arabs and Ethiopians (29%) having the highest estimated prevalence, and modest rates in the Oceanian (21%) and Ashkenazi Jewish (11.5%) populations.1,4,5 Conversely, two CYP2D6 alleles exist with no activity (poor metabolizer (PM) phenotype), leaving individuals with little or no therapeutic benefit from codeine.

-In contrast to codeine, most drugs that are metabolized by CYP 2D6 are actually deactivated.
-For such drugs, like metoprolol, PM’s would have enhanced drug effect and adverse drug reactions, whereas UM’s would have decreased drug effect at conventional doses.4
+In contrast to codeine, most drugs that are metabolized by CYP2D6 are actually deactivated.
+For such drugs, like metoprolol, PM’s would have enhanced drug effect and adverse drug reactions, whereas UM’s would have decreased drug effect at conventional doses.6

 Codeine, Breastfeeding and Genetics

-While maternal genotyping could be considered before codeine is prescribed, choice of an alternative analgesic and patient education about the signs of CNS depression might be equally important preventive approaches1.
-It is not practical at this time to test every patient for whom codeine is prescribed.
+While genotyping could be considered before codeine is prescribed, choice of an alternative analgesic and patient education about the signs of CNS depression might be equally important preventive approaches.2 It is not practical at this time to test every patient for whom codeine is prescribed.